The lattice of worker-quasi-stable matchings: Introduction

-Furthermore, we define a Tarski operator in the worker-quasi-stable lattice that describes a possible re-stabilization process.
-This process models how, starting from \textit{any} worker-quasi stable matching, a decentralized sequence of offers in which unemployed workers are hired (causing new unemployments), produces a sequence of worker-quasi-stable matchings that converges to a stable matching.
+Furthermore, we define a Tarski operator in the worker-quasi-stable lattice that describes a possible re-equilibration process.
+This process models how, starting from \textit{any} worker-quasi-stable matching, a decentralized sequence of offers in which unemployed workers are hired (causing new unemployments), produces a sequence of worker-quasi-stable matchings that converges to a stable matching.
 As a by-product, applying Tarski's fixed point theorem to our operator, we give an alternative proof of the fact that the set of stable matchings (the fixed point set of our operator) is non-empty and has a lattice structure as well.
-Finally, by asking firms' preferences to satisfy ``the law of aggregate demand", we can identify the fixed point of the operator starting from any given worker-quasi-stable matching: it is the join of that worker-quasi-stable matching and the worker-optimal stable matching.
-The ``law of aggregate demand"\footnote{This property is first studied by \cite{alkan2002class} under the name of ``cardinal monotonicity".
-See also \cite{hatfield2005matching}.} says that when a firm chooses from an expanded set, it hires at least as many workers as before.
+Finally, we present some additional results when firms' choice functions satisfy, in addition to substitutability, the ``law of aggregate demand".\footnote{This property is first studied by \cite{alkan2002class} under the name of ``cardinal monotonicity".
+See also \cite{hatfield2005matching}.} This condition says that when a firm chooses from an expanded set, it hires at least as many workers as before.
+Under the ``law of aggregate demand" we can identify the fixed point of the operator that can be obtained by iterating it starting at a worker-quasi-stable matching: it is the join of that worker-quasi-stable matching and the worker-optimal stable matching.
+We also show that (i) the join of a worker-quasi-stable matching and a stable matching is stable, and (ii) every worker-quasi-stable matching that weakly Blair-dominates the worker-optimal stable matching is stable.